v-scornell/MD-100T00-Windows10/Instructions/Labs/0902-Monitoring Reliabilty and Performance.md

 ## Summary

-In this lab, you will learn how to use Task Manager and Reliability Monitor to review Windows 10 reliability and performance.
-You will also learn how to configure and use Performance Monitor to identify performance issues for a Windows 10 device.
+In this lab, you use Task Manager and Reliability Monitor to review Windows client reliability and performance.
+You will also configure and use Performance Monitor to identify performance issues for a Windows device.

-## Exercise 1: Review Windows 10 performance using Task Manager and Reliability Monitor
+## Exercise 1: Review Windows performance using Task Manager and Reliability Monitor

 ### Scenario

-A user reports performance and speed issues with a client workstation named SEA-CL1.
-You first step is to review the Task Manager and Reliability Monitor on SEA-CL1 to identify any noticeable or consistent issues that may be reported  on the computer.
+A user reports performance issues with a client workstation named SEA-CL1.
+Your first step is to review the Task Manager and Reliability Monitor on SEA-CL1 to identify any noticeable or consistent issues that may be reported  on the computer.

 ### Task 1: Use Task Manager to review performance

 1. Sign in to **SEA-CL1** as **Contoso\\Administrator** with the password: **Pa55w.rd**.

-2. Right-click the taskbar and then select **Task Manager**.
+2. Right-click **Start** and then select **Task Manager**.

 3. In the Task Manager window, select **More details**.